CLASSIC DISTILLING WITH A MODERN TOUCH

 James is our CEO and a member of the Board of Directors.
 His skills and experience across alcohols, sales and technology are all relevant in leading the Nine Rivers Distillery Team.
 You can contact James by EMAIL or LINKEDIN.

 Stephen led the team that brought whisky distilling back to Wales after more than 100 years absence.
 Stephen continues to lead that team as CEO of The Welsh Whisky Company and has won numerous international awards being won for Penderyn Single Malts

-Stephen is a Deputy Chairman for Nine Rivers Distillery and his experience with The Welsh Whisky Company has strategic influence on how our Board of Directors will lead this project.
+Stephen is a Chairman for Nine Rivers Distillery and his experience with The Welsh Whisky Company has strategic influence on how our Board of Directors will lead this project.
 Stephen can be contacted by EMAIL or LINKEDIN.